Adult Sunday School Classes

 Young Adult Class

 The Young Adult Class was founded in the fall of 2011 to meet the need for a Sunday School option for people roughly in the 21-35 age bracket.
 However, everyone is welcome to attend.
-The class is led by our associate pastor, Drew Martin.
 The class is taught in discussion format and utilizes various books as the curriculum.

 Young at Heart Class